casperleerink/yifan-gong/src/pages/video-performances/doii.md

 date: 2021-03-01T08:59:36.239Z
 image: /assets/微信图片_20210207201811.jpg
 ---
+DoII is an experimental dance film where I was not allowed to be the performer but director, scenic designer, choreographer, editor, and musician.
+The actor of DoII instead functioned as my doppelganger as he actually played the role of me.
+I improvisationally danced and acted with the actor when directing off camera.
+Regardless of the fictional narrative, DoII (double “I” rather than “L”) is a film of and about One, who is the subject-object two-in-one.
+The doll is an objectified external expression of the Self, and this film welcomes the audience to enter my lonely and struggling spiritual world, so as to raise attention to people living an alone life with emotional distress.
+DoII is an early practical experiment of my aesthetics studies of the subjectivity and objectivity of the Self during my PhD.

 ## DoII (Original Film)

 <div class="video-container"><iframe src="https://www.youtube.com/embed/93cT4vboVX0" class="video" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>